journeyman-cc/smeagol/README.md

 ## License

 Copyright © 2014 Simon Brooke.
 Licensed under the GNU General Public License, version 2.0 or (at your option) any later version.
+If you wish to incorporate parts of Smeagol into another open source project which uses a less restrictive license, please contact me.

 ## Prerequisites